 It is mandatory for all teacher to at least reach the levels “Teacher I” and “Teacher II”.

-After performing the initial two years of internship period and successfully passing the qualification exam, teachers enter the “Teacher I” grade.
+After performing the initial two years of trainee period and successfully passing the qualification exam, teachers enter the “Teacher I” grade.

 In order to advance to the grade “Teacher II”, he/she must have an additional six years of teaching experience.
-After six years He/she can voluntarily apply for a qualification procedure to advance to grade “Teacher II”, but after 9 years this procedure is obligatory.
+After six years the teacher can voluntarily apply for a qualification procedure to advance to grade “Teacher II”, but after 9 years this procedure is obligatory.

 “Master teacher” grade requires 14 years of experience and an additional professional exam.
 A „Research Teacher” grade also requires 14 years of professional experience and a Ph.D.

 The number of “Researcher Teachers” is subject to a national quota, it cannot exceed 1% of the total number of teachers.